 The Multimeter can be used as an audio plugin within a host application that supports one of the provided plugin formats.
 It can also be launched as a standalone application.

-32 and 64 bit support for all plugin formats and standalone applications.
+32 and 64 bit on all plugin formats.

 The main loudness measurement algorithm developed by Klangfreund is freely available under the MIT license.